Design Trends You Need To Check Out Before Starting Your Kitchen Remodeling Project

 There’s no such thing as too much storage in a kitchen – and it definitely pays off to maximize every bit of space and nook and cranny in the kitchen.
 Built-in specialty organizers in your drawers and cabinets, designed to hold various types of cooking gear, such as bakeware, spices, pots and so on, are great for containing clutter and for keeping your utensils on hand, while pull-out cabinets offer easy access to your cooking ingredients.
 Custom-made shelving in your pantry will help you make the most of that space.

 However, sometimes, even after integrating a variety of storage systems in the kitchen, it might not be enough.
-So, in order to contain the clutter, you have the option of renting a self storage unit for those items you don’t need on a daily basis, like the fine china that’s only for special occasions or the huge roasting tray you use for the Thanksgiving turkey.
+In order to contain the clutter, you have the option of renting a self storage unit for those items you don’t need on a daily basis, like the fine china that’s only for special occasions or the huge roasting tray you use for the Thanksgiving turkey.
 A 5’x5′ storage unit can hold all that stuff, carving you enough space for the everyday items.

 3. Vintage furniture

-Vintage furniture brings a bit of warmth and coziness in what could be otherwise perceived as an almost “clinical” space – a brand new, shiny kitchen.
+Vintage furniture brings a bit of warmth and coziness in what could be otherwise perceived as an almost “clinical” space – a brand new, shiny, remodeled kitchen.
 A large, wooden farm table has a lot more character than a new one, while a set of vintage chairs painted in bold colors could be just the “cherry on top” your kitchen needs to become unique.

 Your grandma’s old, massive china cabinet, that you thought it doesn’t have a place in your modern home, can be a very nice addition to your new kitchen.
 You can stain or paint it in a color that matches the rest of your cabinets, and use it to display your nicer plates, your mug collection, your cooking books and so on.